alx741/avr-health/eeprom/README.md

 1. Mount the circuit

+2. Modify `test.c` to define **EEPROM_KB** to the amount (in KB) of the target chip

-2. Build the firmware by running:
+3. Build the firmware by running:

     $ make

     That will generate a `test.hex` file.

-3. Write the `HEX` file to the chip using avrdude:
+4. Write the `HEX` file to the chip using avrdude:

     $ avrdude -p \<CHIP> -c \<PROGRAMMER> -U flash:w:test.hex:i

-4. Connect the chip to the power supply so the `yellow` LED is on.
+5. Connect the chip to the power supply so the `yellow` LED is on.

-5. Wait until either the `green` or `red` LED turns on
+6. Wait until either the `green` or `red` LED turns on